vimdic/vimdic/README.md

 ####HISTORY
+- 150702
+	Coloring the target from example sentence
 - 150619
 	Just using argument which begins with "www" or "http" to open web page with vim.
 - 150610